tsuru/tsuru/docs/using/tsuru.yaml.rst

 tsuru.yaml is a special file located in the root of the application.
 The name of the file may be ``tsuru.yaml`` or ``tsuru.yml``.

 This file is used to describe certain aspects of your app.
-Currently it describes information about deployment hooks and deployment time health checks.
-How to use this features is described below.
+Currently, it describes information about deployment hooks and deployment time health checks.
+How to use these features is described below.

 .. _yaml_deployment_hooks: